-This form is divided into Parts A. - H. The following information will help you fill out the form.
+This application is divided into Parts 1. - 9.
+The following information will help you fill out the application.

-Part A. Purpose for Filing the Application - Check all the appropriate boxes that apply to why you filed this application.
+Part 1.
+Purpose for Filing This Application - Select all the appropriate boxes that apply to why you filed this application.
+At least one box must be selected.
+If you are only filing for a T-6 derivative, you should leave Part A. blank.

-Part B. General Information About You (person filing this application as a victim of a severe form of trafficking in persons)
+Part 2.
+General Information About You (Person filing this application as a victim)

-- 1. Your Full Name.
-Provide your legal name, as shown on your birth certificate or legal name change document.
-If you have two last names, include both and use a hyphen (-) between the names, if appropriate.
-Write your last, first, and middle names in each appropriate field. - 2.
+- 1. Your Full Legal Name.
+Provide your legal name, as shown on your birth certificate, passport or other legal document.
+If you have two last names, include both names and use a hyphen (-) between the names, if appropriate.
+Type or print your last, first, and middle names in each appropriate field. - 2.
 Other Names Used.
-Provide all the names you have used, including maiden name if applicable, married names, nicknames, etc. - 3.
-Home Address.
+Provide all the names you have used, including aliases, maiden name, nicknames, aliases, etc. - 3.
+U.S. Physical Address.
 Give your physical street address.
 This must include a street number and name or a rural route number.
-Do not put a post office box (P.O.
-Box) number here. - 4.
-Safe Mailing Address.
-Give your mailing address, if different from your home address.
-If you do not feel secure in receiving correspondence regarding this application at your home address, provide a "safe mailing address" in this space.
-This address may be a post office box, the address of a friend, your attorney, a community-based organization that is helping you, or any other address where you can safely and punctually receive mail. - 5.
-Home Telephone Number.
-Give the phone number with area code.
-If you live outside the United States, give the country and city code. - 6.
-Safe Daytime Telephone Number.
-If you do not feel secure in receiving telephone calls regarding this application at your home telephone number, provide a "safe telephone number" in this space.
-This number may be for a friend, your attorney, a community-based organization that is helping you, or any other number where you can safely and punctually receive a call or a message. - 7.
-E-Mail Address.
-This is optional.
-If you do not have an e-mail address or feel that your e-mail address is not secure, write "None." - 8.
-A-Number.
-This is your USCIS (former INS) file number.
-If you do not have an A-Number or do not know it, leave this blank.
+Do not put a post office box (PO Box) number here. - 4.
+Safe U.S. Mailing Address.
+If you do not feel secure in receiving correspondence regarding this application at your home address, you may provide a "safe mailing address" in this space.
+This address may be a post office box, the address of a friend, your attorney, a community-based organization that is helping you, or any other address where you can safely and promptly receive mail.

-- 9. U.S. Social Security Number.
-If you do not have a Social Security Number, leave this blank. - 10.
-Gender and Marital Status.
-Check the appropriate box for each. - 11.
+- 5. A-Number.
+This is your USCIS (former Immigration and Naturalization Service (INS)) file number.
+If you do not have an A-Number or do not know it, please leave this blank. - 6.
+U.S. Social Security Number.
+If you do not have a Social Security Number, please leave this blank. - 7.
+Gender or Sex and Marital Status.
+Select the appropriate box for each. - 8.
 Date of Birth.
-Use eight numbers to show your date of birth (example: May 1, 1979, should be written (05/01/1979) - 12.
-Country of Birth.
-Give the name of the country where you were born.
-Include the city, state or province, and country. - 13.
-Country of Citizenship.
-Give the name of the country where you are a citizen.
-This is not necessarily the country where you were born. - 14.
+Provide eight numbers to show your date of birth (example: May 1, 1979, should be written (05/01/1979) - 9.
+Place of Birth.
+Provide the name of the country where you were born.
+Include the city or town, state or province, and country. - 10.
+Country of Citizenship or Nationality.
+Provide the name of the country where you are a citizen.
+This is not necessarily the country where you were born. - 11.
 Passport.
-Give the number of the passport used to enter the United States, if applicable.
+Give the number of the passport used to enter the United States.
 Give the location where your passport was issued.
-Give the date when your passport was issued. - 15.
+Give the date when your passport was issued, even if the passport is currently expired.
+If the passport you used to enter the United States is not available, include an explanation in Part 9. - 12.
 Last Entry Into the United States.
-Give the date and place where you last entered the United States, regardless of whether that entry was legal or illegal. - 16.
-Form I-94, Arrival-Departure Document Number.
-If applicable, give the number on Form I-94 issued at the time of entry. - 17.
-Current Immigration Status.
-Give your current status, regardless of how you entered the United States (visitor, student, entry without inspection, etc.).
+Give the date and place where you last entered the United States, regardless of whether that entry was legal or illegal. - 13.
+Form I-94 Arrival-Departure Record Number.
+Provide the number on Form I-94 issued at the time of entry. - 14.
+Your Current Immigration Status.
+Provide your current status, regardless of how you entered the United States (visitor, student, entry without inspection, etc.).

-Part C. Additional Information
+Part 3.
+Additional Information About Your Application